smnorris/bcfishpass/README.md

 3. Using [Known Fish Observations referenced to streams](https://github.com/smnorris/bcfishobs), remove natural barriers from 1 and 2 that are downstream of known observation(s)
 4. Using gradient barriers above the threshold of the target species swimming ability, combine all resulting natural barriers and retain only those with no barriers downstream.
 All stream downstream of these barriers is termed 'potentially accessible' to the target species (ie, ignoring other barriers such as insufficent flow, temperature, etc a migratory fish of the given swimming ability could potentially access all these streams if no anthropogenic barrers are present)
 5. Collect anthropogenic barriers, both known (dams, PSCIS barriers) and potential (mapped road/railway FWA stream intersections, ie culverts)
-6. Prioritize anthropogenic barriers for assessment or remediation by reporting on how much potentially accessible stream is upstream of each barrier (and downstream of other anthropogenic barriers)
+6. Identify high priority anthropogenic barriers for assessment or remediation by reporting on how much potentially accessible stream is upstream of each barrier (and downstream of other anthropogenic barriers)

 To improve prioritization of barriers for assessment and remediation, `bcfishpass` also includes basic 'intrinsic potential' habitat modelling for select species of interest (Bull Trout, Chinook, Chum, Coho, Pink, Sockeye, Steelhead, Westslope Cuthroat Trout).
 Intrinsic habitat potential (spawning and rearing) is based on: